 The 147NA (AQM-34G) had the round cross-section nose, like the BQM-34 (target) Firebee.
 It had a rear fuselage plug like most AQM-34s.

 The 147NC (AQM-34H) had a squarish cross-section nose (see the Edwards AQM-34J, which *could* be an AQM-34H), and a rear fuselage plug.
 The NC was the most frequent flyer.
 They almost always had ALE-2 chaff pods (or dummies).
 ECM pods could also be carried, specifically the Hughes ALQ-71 (FM barrage jammer) and the Westinghouse QRC-335 (noise / deception jammer).
+Jim Rotramel present a history of the use of the ALQ-71 on F-4s and F-105s in Vietnam, that could help understanding the pod configuration.

 Both the NA and NC had extended wingtips, probably because of the weight increase caused by the chaff pods.